EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

     - The Oscilloscope takes this data and relays it over the IP-Address and Port specified.
     - A `patch` connects an input stream to an output stream.
       - As an example, the input `PR` (PPG Red channel) stream is patched to the output stream called `/EmotiBit/0/PPG:IR`.
-    - When using the OSC protocol, at the receiver, you must use the same IP-Address, Port number and label name you used as the output label here.
+    - When using the OSC protocol, at the receiver, you must use the same IP-Address, Port number, and label name you used as the output label here.
   </details>
 ## Next Steps: Converting Raw Data
 Data integrity and precise time stamping have been given paramount importance while designing the EmotiBit.
-Hence, the raw data collected by the EmotiBit,although very accurate, is less intuitively understood by human eyes.
+Hence, the raw data collected by the EmotiBit, although very accurate, is less intuitively understood by human eyes.
 The `EmotiBit data parser` is a tool that converts this **raw** data into individual files that represent each channel of data acquired.

 ### What you should have at this point
 - [Get the data parser](https://github.com/EmotiBit/ofxEmotiBit/releases/latest)